smaremanda/add-in-docs/docs/outlook/item-data.md

 # Get and set Outlook item data in read or compose forms
-Learn about the ways to get or set data on an appointment or message from an Outlook add-in, taking into account whether the user is viewing or composing that item.
-You can use item-level properties in the JavaScript API for Office, Exchange Server callback tokens, or Exchange Web Services.

-## Properties available in read and compose forms

 Starting in version 1.1 of the Office Add-ins manifests schema, Outlook can activate add-ins when the user is viewing or composing an item.
 Depending on whether an add-in is activated in a read or compose form, the properties that are available to the add-in on the item differ as well.
 For example, the [dateTimeCreated](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html) and [dateTimeModified](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html) properties are defined only for an item that has already been sent (item is subsequently viewed in a read form) but not when the item is being created (in a compose form).
 Another example is the [bcc](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html) property which is only meaningful when a message is being authored (in a compose form), and is not accessible to the user in a read form.